I have added an uncommon Japanese word "マクガフィン" ("McGuffin") into the aliases.txt, why doesn't it affect answer search results?

 Search answers with 大きなりんご ("a big apple") and you will get answers having the word 果物, but with 大きなマクガフィン ("a big McGuffin"), you will not.

 Unlike most languages, Japanese and Chinese languages do not use a space to separate words.
-Oracle Service Cloud Japanese/Chinese language packs come with linguistics applications including the standard dictionaries in order to identify and handle each word in these languages.
+Oracle B2C Service Japanese/Chinese language packs come with linguistics applications including the standard dictionaries in order to identify and handle each word in these languages.

 The standard dictionaries cover most common words such as りんご, but not uncommon ones such as マクガフィン.
 In order to allow Service Cloud to handle uncommon words, you will need to define them in the Asian Language Dictionaries.